Layr-Labs/eigenda/docs/design/assignment.md

 $$ \sum_{i \in U_a} S_i \le \alpha \sum_{i \in O}S_i$$

-we need to be able to reconstuct from $U_q \setminus U_a$.
+we need to be able to reconstruct from $U_q \setminus U_a$.
 But we can see that the total stake held by this group will satisfy

 $$
 \sum_{i \in U_q \setminus U_a} S_i = \sum_{i \in U_q}S_i - \sum_{i \in U_a}S_i \ge (\beta-\alpha)\sum_{i \in O}S_i  = \gamma \sum_{i \in O}S_i.